nnickthomas/alien_macropad/README.md

 This section will detail how to install the Alien Macropad software onto the now connected Pi Pico W. Please note this has not yet been tested!
 Also see the official [Raspberry Pi Documentation](https://projects.raspberrypi.org/en/projects/get-started-pico-w/)

-   1) Download the correct [firmware](https://rpf.io/pico-w-firmware) for the Pi Pico W. The regular Pi Pico has not been tested.
+   1) Download the latest version of the alien macropad.
+There will be two files inside (main.py and conf.json)
+   2) Set your wi-fi credentials in conf.json.
+Create your actions in conf.json (see the [firmware documentation](https://github.com/nnickthomas/alien_macropad/tree/main/Firmware).
-   2) Connect the microUSB cable to the Pi Pico W.
+   3) Connect the microUSB cable to the Pi Pico W.
-   3) While holding down the "Boostel" button on the PICO, connect the device to another computer.
+   4) While holding down the "Boostel" button on the PICO, connect the device to another computer.
-   4) Copy the firmware file above onto the now opened directory.
-The file manager will open automatically on Windows and the above firmware can be dragged over.
+   5) Copy the main.py file, and your modified conf.json onto the pi into the now opened directory.
+The file manager will open automatically on Windows and the files can be dragged over.
-   4) Set your wi-fi credentials in the Alien_Macropad config file!

-To be continued..
+   6) Download the correct [firmware](https://rpf.io/pico-w-firmware) for the Pi Pico W. The regular Pi Pico has not been tested.
+   7) Copy the firmware file above onto the opened directory.

+    **_NOTE:_**  It is critical to add main.py and conf.json before the pico firmware!

+## Configuration 🪐

+The Alien Macropad uses a JSON file to configure functionality.
+The JSON file is also where the wi-fi credentials are set.

+For instructions on how to configure the device, see the [firmware]((https://github.com/nnickthomas/alien_macropad/tree/main/Firmware)) section.